 The designer prepared a set of templates for company documents, including business cards, letterhead, and envelopes, that reflect the brand identity in an elegant, non-distracting way.
 It enabled to stretch the design solutions of logo design for the landscape company and give them flexible ways of usage for different business purposes.
 As you can see below, business cards and the title page of a letter blank used the stroke version of the logo applied to the combination of corporate colors.

 Another task was theme illustrations which could be used for marketing needs in social networks and on the website.
 Creating landscaping identity, marketing and design specialists of today know that custom graphic assets used for online sources of communication play a crucial role in strengthening solid online presence and recognizability.
-After a bunch of experiments, the designer came up with graphics in airy style applying soft pastel colors and light strokes.
+After a bunch of experiments, the designer came up with graphics in an airy style applying soft pastel colors and light strokes.
 One of the illustrations features people busy with gardening while the second reflects the airy view on the public space with landscape design.
-Illustrations immediately set the precious connection with the theme of landscaping.
+Illustrations immediately set a precious connection with the theme of the landscaping.

 At the next stage, the identity design process for LunnScape was carried through to other company assets, including the corporate truck livery, which features easily recognizable branding.

 The client was also provided with a full set of guidelines for logo and identity use, including color palettes, fonts, and placement.
-Practice shows that style guides play the strategic role in the brand development: all the further contributors will get the clear instructions about correct and wrong ways to use the graphics created for this project.
+Practice shows that style guides play a strategic role in brand development: all the further contributors will get clear instructions about correct and wrong ways to use the graphics created for this project.
 The document included several sections and informed about the idea which became the basis of a logo, its structure and specifications, color and monochrome versions which could be used for a wide range of purposes.
 Also, it showed examples of incorrect usage in order to avoid poor visual performance.
 In addition, all the branded items were included in the guidelines and described in detail.

 The challenge to create a logo for a landscape company definitely is not a step into the blue ocean: the competition in this field of services is quite high and diverse.
 However, the red ocean is always the chance for designers to boost creativity and dive deeper in search of original decisions.